Maniveer007/ERC7551/readme.md

 ## Solution

-solution we resolve this problem by introducing a interoperability Relayer for creating crosschain
+Solution we resolve this problem by introducing a interoperability Relayer for creating crosschain TokenBounded account which creates Tokenbounded account on all chains with same address

 ### Solution Overview